Do People Sometimes Think that Insurance Companies Are Evil?

-The first thing to do in every case is to call the police, because it’s imperative to have a police officer make an accident report in the event of either significant injuries to people or significant damage to the vehicle.
+The first thing to do in every case is to call the police because it’s imperative to have a police officer make an accident report in the event of either significant injuries to people or significant damage to the vehicle.

 However, make sure the accident report was prepared by the officer, and don’t make any admissions at the scene.
-It is okay to explained what happened, but don’t confess to any of it being their fault.
+It is okay to explain what happened, but don’t confess to any of it being their fault.
 Establishing fault and causation is often a legal matter that is determined by a large number of factors, so don’t admit anything.
 Make sure the police report is filled out completely and they should also take pictures.